opensoars/f_/readme.md

 };

 /**
+ * Create an empty namespace object to hold our proto(type) methods
+ * Which will be assigned to the TaskList its prototype object */ var proto = Object.create(null);

+/**
  * @method start  Check if requirements are met
- * @req    url {string}  Url to grab source code from */
+ */
-TaskList.prototype.start = function (){
+proto.start = function (){

 };

 /**
  * @method getSource          Gets a website source code
+ * @req    url {string}  Url to grab source code from
  * @data   d.source {string}  Website it's source code */
-TaskList.prototype.getSource = function (){
+proto.getSource = function (){

 };

 /**
  * @method writeSource        Writes a source code on HD
  * @req    d.source {string}  Website it's source page */
-TaskList.prototype.writeSource = function (){
+proto.writeSource = function (){

 };

 /**
- * @method notify  Log what happened in the previous methods */
-TaskList.prototype.notify = function (){
+ * @method notify  Log what happened in the previous methods */ proto.notify = function (){

 };

+/**
-// Adding data to Class prototype object, will be same in every instance.
+ * Adding data to Class proto object, it will be same with every instance.
-// No need to add in our shared data object namespace, which could be reset.
+ * No need to add it to our shared data object namespace, which could be reset.
-// Also using the prototype object, we only assign it once.
+ * Also using the prototype object, we only assign it once.
+ */
-TaskList.prototype.writeDir = './sourceCodes';
+proto.writeDir = './sourceCodes';

+/**
+ * Assign methods from proto object to our TaskList its actual
+ * prototype object.
+ * Ofcourse, make sure our proto object has all properties we want it
+ * to have before we assign it!
+ */
+TaskList.prototype = proto;

+/** f_config object
+ * In this object we can tell f_ what to do.
+ * It can be quite detailed.
+But only a few properties are actualy
+ * required for f_ to work
+ */
 var f_config = {

   // Function order f_ uses to call methods